Nekmo/telegram-upload/docs/installation.rst

 Stable release
 --------------

-To install telegram-upload, run this command in your terminal:
+To install telegram-upload, run these commands in your terminal:

 .. code-block:: console

-    $ pip install telegram_upload
+    $ sudo pip3 install -U telegram-upload

 This is the preferred method to install telegram-upload, as it will always install the most recent stable release.